AdamKadi/QUIC-Protocol-DDoS-Analysis/README.md

 sudo tcpdump -i <interface> -w traffic_capture.pcap
 ```

-### Python Script for Bidirectional Flow Extraction

-# Definition of a Bidirectional Network Flow for an HTTP/3 Web Server
+## Definition of a Bidirectional Network Flow for an HTTP/3 Web Server

 A bidirectional network flow refers to a set of communications between two points on a network, characterized by the exchange of packets in both directions.
 In the context of a web server using the HTTP/3 protocol, these flows are particularly relevant to understanding how data travels between a client and a server.